Nairolf21/miniJava-compiler/README.md

 ## Workflow

-There is two branches.
+There are two branches.

 * **master** - it's the main branch.
-Code here should be always stable.
+Code here should always be stable.
 * **develop** - branch where we push our development.
 Can be unstable.

-When `develop` reaches a stable state, it should be merge into master branch.
+When `develop` reaches a stable state, it should be merged into master branch.
 For that, using the
 [pull request feature](https://help.github.com/articles/creating-a-pull-request/).
 Thanks to that, we can review your code and accept or not to integrate into master.

 ### Development

-Even if we work on develop branch, it's better to create your own branch to integrate your work.
+Even if you work on develop branch, it's better to create your own branch to integrate your work.

 0. Before you start to work, update your local repertory :